-One of the unique value adds of Riskalyze is that we assess risk at the individual security level, rather than making general assumptions at the asset class level.
-Individual Security Analysis surfaces that risk specific data AND in-depth investment analysis within Riskalyze Elite subscriptions for individual stocks, ETFs and mutual funds.
+One of the unique value adds of Nitrogen is that we assess risk at the individual security level, rather than making general assumptions at the asset class level.
+Individual Security Analysis surfaces that risk specific data AND in-depth investment analysis within Nitrogen Elite subscriptions for individual stocks, ETFs, mutual funds, and SMAs.

 Note: Looking to upgrade to Elite?
 Contact our Customer Care Team at firstname.lastname@example.org and we'll be happy to help.

 In This Article: